Chapel of the Cross (Chapel Hill, North Carolina): Information

 The Chapel of the Cross holds four services every Sunday during the Fall, Winter and Spring.
-Four services offer the Eucharist and occur at 7:45 am, 9:00 am, 11:15 am, and 4:00 pm.
-Both Rite I and Rite II are offered every Sunday.

 The Chapel of the Cross holds three services every Sunday during the Summer.
-All three services offer the Eucharist and occur at 8:00 am, 10:00 am, and 4:00 pm.

 Services are also held at assisted living facilities in the Chapel Hill area.

-The Chapel of the Cross has a strong choral tradition with choirs led by the Director of Music and Organist Dr. Joseph Causby.
+The Chapel of the Cross has a strong choral tradition with choirs.
 The Chapel of the Cross serves students at the University of North Carolina at Chapel Hill and has a strong college ministry program called the Episcopal Campus Ministry, or "ECM."
-The Episcopal Campus Ministry meets every Tuesday at 5:30 during the academic year.
-The church also has a strong youth program called the Episcopal Youth Community for sixth through twelfth graders which meets on Sunday nights.
+The church also has a strong youth program called the Episcopal Youth Community for sixth through twelfth graders.

 As a university church, there is also a strong focus on adult and youth education.
 Sunday School is held every week with a variety of other programs and discussion groups on topics ranging from the death penalty to the environment.
 Along with education, other programs are offered to assist parishioners with their spiritual development and prayer life.